 Deforestation

-By the time you finish reading this paragraph, a forest area the size of 3 football fields will have been destroyed.
-And it's just an average: in some parts of the world (think of the Amazon) the deforestation rate is even higher.
+By the time you have finished reading this paragraph, an area of forest the size of 3 football fields will have been destroyed.
+And it's just an average: in some parts of the world (think of the Amazon) the rate of deforestation is even higher.
 Losing trees not only means loss of wildlife habitat, but also climate change, given their role in regulating the Earth's temperature.

 Solutions: